Chronology of the ancient Near East: King lists

 creating a new kingdom in Upper Mesopotamia.
 The list extends to the reign of Shalmaneser V (727–722 BC).
 It is believed that the list was first constructed in the time of Ashur-uballit I (1365–1330 BC).

 The king list is considered to be roughly correct from that point on, less so for earlier entries which have numerous inconsistencies.

 Its purpose is to create a narrative of continuity and legitimacy for Assyrian kingship, blending in the kings of Amorite origin.
 The existing source consists of 3 mostly complete tables and 2 small fragments.

-Unfortunately there are differences between the tablets involving regnal lengths, names, and in one case a king being left out entirely.
+There are differences between the tablets involving regnal lengths, names, and in one case a king being left out entirely.
 Not surprising given that they are noted as being copies of earlier tablets.

 Chronicles

 Many chronicles have been recovered in the ancient Near East, most fragmentary, with a political slant, and sometimes contradictory; but when combined with other sources, they provide a rich source of chronological data.